SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

      (1) Depending on the availabilty of the data by the current simulator.

 	 Since large parts of the knowledgebase of the Assistants will be supplied to the LLM for matching, a context window of at least 4k tokens is required for this booster.
 Full standings history isn't possible at the moment, since this will flood the input context area of the LLM, at least for the *smaller* models like GPT 3.5, Mistral 7b, and so on.
 Time will cure this problem, and I will update the capabilities of the integration, when more capable models become available.
 For the time being, the position data is available for the most recent laps and also the gaps for the most important opponents are passed to the LLM (for Strategist and Spotter).

+For each of the above conversation boosters, you can edit the instructions that are send to the LLM by clicking on the button labeled "Instructions...".
+A new window will open, where you can edit all related instructions for each of the supported languages.
+Whenever you want to restore the original instruction, you can do this by clicking on the small button with the recylce
 Important: Using a GPT service like OpenAI may impose some costs, and running an LLM locally on your PC will require a very powerful system, especially when doing this while on the track.
 Therefore, configuring a conversation booster is fully optional.

 Disclaimer: Large Language Models like ChatGPT, although incredible impressive, are still under heavy development.
 Therefore it depends on the quality and capabilities of the model, if the Assistant will react like expected.
 And in most cases, the support for non-English languages is quite limited.
 I recommend to use the conversation booster only for English-speaking Assistants for the time being.